gateio/gateapi-go/docs/SpotApi.md

 > []BatchOrder CreateBatchOrders(ctx, order, optional)

-Create a batch of orders
+Create a batch of orders.

 Batch orders requirements:  1. custom order field `text` is required 2.
 At most 4 currency pairs, maximum 10 orders each, are allowed in one request 3.
 No mixture of spot orders and margin orders, i.e. `account` must be identical for all orders